brandtkstrom/Node-Word-Guess/README.md

 # Node-Word-Guess
-I simple command line word guess game using Node.
+A simple command line word guess game using Node.